 “We’re getting back to a formula that has been successful in the past: you meet, you eat, you play games, then you talk a little bit about your faith,” adds Tim.
 “You have a presentation of some sort.
 The presentation is often me right now, but we’ve added a couple of youth to give witness talks and provide leadership that way; the youth should hear their peers speak to them.
 It’s a way for everyone to engage a little more.
 They’ll have small groups during the youth night as well, which usually involves an activity or discussion after the presentation, and we’ll close in prayer.
 The energy is just different from what it was in the last couple of years during COVID and after COVID, when things were a little unsettled; there’s a lot more fun.

 Enrollment is up to pre-COVID levels, which is good.
 “We have about 40% post-confirmation, just under 40%, so 10th grade and up registered,” says Tim, “which I think is a good benchmark because you want everyone, or as many people as possible, to feel welcome in youth ministry, regardless of their sacramental journey.”
-If you are being confirmed, the youth ministry asks that you come because part of being confirmed is joining a community.
+If you are being confirmed, the youth ministry asks that you attend because part of the process is joining a community.
 It’s a sacrament of initiation, but confirmation prep is a separate program.
 Youth ministry is not confirmation prep, it’s youth ministry.
 “However,” Tim reinforces, “if you are already confirmed, you’re still welcome at the youth ministry.
 There’s still something for you there.”

-“We are just trying to change that narrative with the parents, and Father Chris has been emphasizing that at Mass, she says, adding, “He talks about it almost every mass that I’ve been to about what it is and that formation is lifelong.
-We want to kind of help instill that in our kids; we want them to understand that it’s not ‘take a class and you’re done.’”
-“I think it’s about what Tim was talking about with the high school kids getting together on a Sunday night, having a meal, and doing fun things.
-It’s more than just learning about your faith; it’s sharing your faith and enjoying each other’s company, forming a community within the community,” she says.
+“We are just trying to change that narrative with the parents and caregivers.
+Father Chris has been emphasizing at Mass that formation is a lifelong journey, and he encourages families to help their youth prioritize their faith by attending formation.
+We want our youth and families to understand that it’s not ‘take a class and you’re done.’”
+“It’s more than just learning about your faith; it’s sharing your faith and enjoying each other’s company, forming a community within the community,” she says.
 “Which is what happens!” adds Tim enthusiastically.

 Interested in knowing more?
 There is, of course, always room for K-12th-grade students, but there are also roles for adult leaders.
 “Everyone is called,” says Tim, “and faith formation is a lifelong process.
 Everyone is called to continue their own journey.
 We are just trying to provide a space for the youth to do that.”
 Cross Walk (k-5th), Cross Train (6th-8th), and Cross Road (9th-12th) are always looking to serve the youth of our parish and community.
 Tim (tim.hetzel@stfrancisraleigh.org) and Jess (jessica.montrella@stfrancisraleigh.org) are available for questions, and registration can also be done on the parish website under ministries.